-Course topics discussed in certification programs may include CPR for infants, adults and children, use of defibrillators and choking relief strategies.
+Course topics discussed in CPR certification programs may include CPR for infants, adults, and children; use of defibrillators; and choking relief strategies.
 Students typically learn through lectures and hands-on practice with simulated victims.
 After candidates complete the program, their certification is usually good for up to two years before individuals must recertify.

+The next step to becoming an EMT in California is to complete an EMT-basic training program.
 Community colleges and vocational institutions offer EMT training at the basic level.
 Students must complete training courses approved by the California Emergency Medical Services Authority (EMSA).
-Topics covered in these training courses might include strategies for identifying illness symptoms, stabilizing trauma patients and transporting patients, along with protocols for communicating with other medical personnel.
+Topics covered in these training courses might include strategies for identifying illness symptoms, stabilizing trauma patients, and transporting patients, along with protocols for communicating with other medical personnel.

 Programs typically require at least ten clinical hours of ride-along experience to pass basic training and meet state requirements.
-Additionally, students complete labs and take final exams.
-During clinical training, students may learn about administering oxygen to patients, assessing immediate patient needs and utilizing other basic life support techniques.
+Additionally, students must complete labs and take final exams.
+During clinical training, students may learn about administering oxygen to patients, assessing immediate patient needs, and utilizing other basic life support techniques.

 The National Registry of Emergency Medical Technicians (NREMT) offers the exam that all EMTs must take to be eligible for licensing in the state of California.
 Upon passing the exam, individuals will be NREMT-certified.
 To take the exam, applicants must have completed a recognized EMT training program and be no younger than 18 years old.
 The exam covers emergency medical services questions, especially questions related to patient care techniques for children and adults.
 Those who successfully pass the exam will be certified for two years.

-- Study recommended research materials.
-The NREMT recommends that all exam candidates take plenty of time to review certain texts, such as EMT training manuals, updated CPR guidelines (as determined by the AHA) and any additional exam preparation texts.
+The NREMT recommends that all exam candidates take plenty of time to review certain texts, such as EMT training manuals, updated CPR guidelines, and any additional exam preparation texts.
 Each electronically administered test provides different questions at random, so there is no standard set of questions that will be asked on every exam.
 Nevertheless, some study guides may provide examples of how questions are asked, which may prove useful to some students.

 After passing the NREMT exam, individuals must register with the emergency medical services (EMS) agency within their county.
 According to the EMSA, some EMS agencies have additional licensing requirements.
 For example, several EMS agencies may require applicants to pass a background check prior to becoming licensed EMTs in California.

-As of 2012, the BLS reported that 48% of EMT positions are offered through ambulance companies.
+As of 2015, the U.S. Bureau of Labor Statistics reported that about 40% of EMT positions are offered through ambulance companies.
 Some EMTs are required to undergo several hours of instruction before they can drive an ambulance.
-Other positions are offered through local government, hospitals, doctors' offices and other support services.
+Other positions are offered through local government, hospitals, doctors' offices, and other support services.

-- Advance to EMT-Intermediate.
+Those with EMT basic licensure can also advance to the next level in the field.
 At the intermediate level, EMTs can do more tasks, such as administering medicine to patients.
-To advance to this position, individuals will require additional classroom training, clinical experience and a field internship.
+To advance to this position, individuals will require additional classroom training, clinical experience, and a field internship.
 Individuals will also have to pass additional exams administered by the county of employment.